Accelerated Invisalign – Propel’s VPro5

 A crossbite is a type of malocclusion created when the upper and lower jaws are misaligned, causing improper overlap of the top and bottom rows of teeth.
 If left untreated for too long, the patient may eventually need surgery, which can be expensive and complex.

-Invisalign is a reliable and effective method for shifting teeth into a proper bite.
+Invisalign aligners are a reliable and effective method for shifting teeth into a proper bite.
 Crossbites are some of the most complex orthodontic conditions, so it is important to find an experienced orthodontist.
-If you’re seeking treatment with Invisalign, look for a highly-ranked, experienced doctor, such as a Diamond Plus or Diamond Invisalign provider.
+If you’re seeking treatment with Invisalign treatment, look for a highly-ranked, experienced doctor, such as a Diamond Plus or Diamond Invisalign provider.

-To correct crossbites with Invisalign, your orthodontist uses iTero 3D digital scanning to create a comprehensive image of your mouth, teeth, and roots, to effectively diagnose your condition and develop a treatment plan.
-The carefully-developed regimen of aligners will slowly draw your teeth into their correct positions.
-In certain cases, a combination of braces and Invisalign may be necessary to achieve the best results, or the doctor may refer you for oral surgery to surgically remove or adjust certain teeth.
+To correct crossbites with Invisalign treatment, your orthodontist uses an iTero digital scanner to create a comprehensive image of your mouth, teeth, and roots, to effectively diagnose your condition and develop a treatment plan.
+The carefully developed regimen of aligners will slowly draw your teeth into their correct positions.
+In certain cases, a combination of braces and Invisalign treatment may be necessary to achieve the best results, or the doctor may refer you for oral surgery to surgically remove or adjust certain teeth.

-Invisalign is an effective method for correcting an open bite: and due to the comprehensive force applied by the aligners, may actually be more effective than traditional braces!
+Invisalign treatment is an effective method for correcting an open bite — and due to the comprehensive force applied by the aligners, may actually be more effective than traditional braces!

 An open bite occurs when the top and bottom rows of teeth don’t connect fully when the mouth is closed.
 It can be caused by genetic factors or bad oral habits like thumb-sucking or excessive pacifier use.
-Using Invisalign, your orthodontist applies an even and constant force on the teeth, gently pushing them into their proper positions so the mouth clsoes properly.
+Using Invisalign treatment, your orthodontist applies an even and constant force on the teeth, gently pushing them into their proper positions so the mouth closes properly.

 In rare instances, surgery may be needed to fully correct an open bite; your orthodontist will do a thorough review of your condition to determine that best course of action.

-There are some dental conditions that may not be treatable with Invisalign:
+There are some dental conditions that may not be treatable with Invisalign aligners:

 Some genetic factors, such as tooth size and shape, cannot be corrected by any orthodontic treatment.
 These will require cosmetic surgery to correct, using veneers or dental reshaping, to create a healthy, beautiful smile.
 Your orthodontist may undertake part of your treatment using orthodontics, and then refer you to a cosmetic dentist to finish your care.

-Due to the design of Invisalign, it is less effective for drawing out impacted teeth (extrusions) or lowering them further down (intrusions).
-Orthodontists sometimes use braces to achieve this part of treatment before switching you to Invisalign.
+Due to the design of Invisalign aligners, it is less effective for drawing out impacted teeth (extrusions) or lowering them further down (intrusions).
+Orthodontists sometimes use braces to achieve this part of treatment before switching you to Invisalign treatment.